lz2510/Tech/Behavior.md

 - When fixing bug, I usually write test first, failed the test, then I fix the bug, finally pass the test.

 ### Do you know any other programming languages?

 - I know basis of java, python, golang
 - There are similar things between languages.
 For example how to divide feature to differenct class, method? how to write test? how to interact with database?

 ### what’s most proud of thing in your project?

-I build the middleware project core function.
-Then other people can follow this to add additional function.
+I built the middleware project core function.
+Then other people can follow this to add additional functions.

-### what’s your motivation or what motivates you?
+### what’s your motivation or what motivates you? or Please tell us something about yourself we can’t read on your cv.

 - I'd like to solve technical challenging problems.
 How?
-By using best pratices and new technologies, they can give me some help.
+By using best practices and new technologies, they can give me some help.
-- Follow best pratices.
-I like to read some blogs like MartinFlower, Robert Martin.
-There are some best practices in enginerring industry, like Clean Architecture.
+- Follow best practices.
+I like to read blogs like MartinFlower and Robert Martin.
+There are some best practices in the engineering industry, like Clean Architecture.
 - Follow new technology.
-I subscribe Medium, they send me recommendation everyday.
-The recommedation is about software enginerring, like new features in php8, how to use laravel more effiently.
+I subscribe to Medium, they send me recommendations every day.
+The recommendation is about software engineering, like new features in php8, and how to use laravel more efficiently.

 https://careersidekick.com/what-motivates-you/

+### Please describe your usual role on a team.

+I'm a core developer on a team.
+When developing a project, I design features and do core development like authentication, I can also do some server setup work.

 ### Are you familiar with Linux?